-Celosias come in both brain type (as shown) or spike type.
+Celosia comes in both a brain type (as shown) and a spike type.

-Frosted explosion grass is much loved by florists because it looks beautiful and shimmery, plus it fills in any bare spots in an arrangement so well.
-Plant lots, because you’ll want to use it often.
+Frosted explosion grass is much loved by flower farmers because it looks beautiful and shimmery, plus it fills in any bare spots in an arrangement so well.
+Plant lots because you’ll want to use it often.

 When Love in a Mist is finished blooming, you’ll have beautiful pods to harvest and dry.

-As with the love in a mist above, poppies are dried for the pods, and not the flowers.
+As with the Love in a Mist above, poppies are dried for the pods, not the flowers.
 Breadseed poppies and rattle poppies produce some of the largest pods.

-I shy away from growing roses on the prairies, but if you do, make sure to plant the Morden series of roses for a better growing experience.
+If you’re growing roses on the prairies, make sure to plant the Morden series of roses for a better growing experience.

-Scabiosa makes amazing seed pods with a unique texture when it is finished blooming.
+Scabiosa make amazing seed pods with a unique texture when they are finished blooming.

-Silvermound is low growing, bushy perennial with greyish green leaves, that look very beautiful when dried.
+Silver mound is a low-growing, bushy perennial with greyish-green leaves that look very beautiful when dried.
 It’s not used as a cut flower because the stems are too short, but they’re long enough to use dried in wreaths or smaller arrangements.

-Don’t be limited to just wheat–any sort of grain will work too.
-Look also for different colours of wheat, such as black and red shades.
+Don’t be limited to just wheat–any grain will work!
+Look also for different wheat colours, such as black and red shades.

-It’s exactly what the beginner cut flower gardener needs to be in blooms as long as possible, and to avoid all those new-grower mistakes.
-It’s like your skip-to-the-front-of-the-line growing guide for every part of the cut flower growing journey.
-If you bought each one of these ebooks separately, it would be $60.
+It’s exactly what the beginner cut flower gardener needs to be in bloom as long as possible and to avoid all those new-grower mistakes.
+It’s your skip-to-the-front-of-the-line growing guide for every part of the cut flower growing journey.
+If you bought each of these ebooks separately, it would be $60.
 But with the bundle, you get it all for only $39–That’s 30% off the regular price!

 You’ll EASILY grow $39 worth of flowers this year.
-In fact, once your garden get’s producing, you’ll grow at least 3 times that amount of flowers just in one week.
+Once your garden gets producing, you’ll grow at least three times that amount of flowers just in one week.
 Don’t wait another season and lose time to costly mistakes.